 Beck Hemingway is born.
 Red or Dead wins Street Style of the Year for a third time running.
 SS97 collection is ‘Indian Summer’, AW97 is ‘Geography Teacher’.

 Stores open in Prague and Hong Kong SS98 ‘Beautiful Freaks’ and AW98 ‘A Road Movie Across the States’ collections launch.

 The Hemingways sell the majority of their remaining shares and step back from day-to-day involvement with Red or Dead.

-Wayne and Gerardine dip their toes into housing design with the major commercial building project for The Institute of Directors, and the groundbreaking design is opened by Tony Blair.
+Wayne and Gerardine dip their toes into office design with the major commercial building project for The Institute of Directors, and the groundbreaking design is opened by Tony Blair.
 The wallpaper range ‘4Walls’ is designed for Graham & Brown.

 Wayne celebrates his expansive art collection in the self-authored art book Just Above The Mantelpiece.

 Phase 1 of The Staiths, HemingwayDesign’s mass-market housing development with Wimpey Homes, opens and wins Best Large Scale Housing Development of the Year.